HM Prison Humber

 HM Prison Humber is a Category C men's prison, located south-west of Everthorpe, (near Brough) in the East Riding of Yorkshire, England.
-The prison is operated by His Majesty's Prison Service, and was created from the 2014 merger of two neighbouring prisons: HMP Everthorpe and HM Prison Wolds.
+The prison is operated by His Majesty's Prison Service, and was created from the 2014 merger of two neighbouring prisons: HM Prison Everthorpe and HM Prison Wolds.

 History

 HMP Everthorpe

 Created as a borstal in 1958, Everthorpe was converted to house male convicts in 1991.
 After a two-day riot during the Christmas and New Year period of 1995/1996, the prison was criticised for its lack of security, bad management and the deployment of inexperienced staff during the riot.
 The prison was substantially expanded in 2005, but was criticised by the Chief Inspector of Prisons in 2006 because places on resettlement and offending behaviour programmes had "failed to keep pace" with the increased number of prisoners held at the prison.

 HMP Wolds

 In 1991, G4S won the UK's first private sector prison management contract.
 Initially a remand prison, HMP Wolds opened in April 1992, becoming a local Category B prison holding sentenced prisoners in 1993.
 In 2001, HMP Wolds was re-rolled again to a Category C training prison, holding adult males (including prisoners serving second stage life sentences).
 The prison reverted to the public sector in 2013.